a-meyer-physics/tracking-light-from-motion/README.md

 # Tracking Light from Motion
 ## A Visual Exploration of Charged Particle Radiation Using Python

 This project visualizes radiation from an accelerating charged particle using Python.
-My main goal was to take one of the first big abstractions you run into in physics — electromagnetic radiation — and make it feel more intuitive.
+My main goal was to take one of the first big abstractions you run into in physics,  electromagnetic radiation, and make it feel more intuitive.

 A lot of the time in physics, you are handed an equation and expected to believe that it describes something real.
 I wanted this project to make the radiation pattern feel less like a static formula and more like something you can actually explore.